-Most major public events and many performances in Athens have been postponed or cancelled.
-Additionally, indoor and outdoor concerts are suspended from September 21-October 4.
+Events and live performances have returned in Athens, both in outdoor and indoor spaces, under strict safety measures.
+However, cancellations and postponements are being announced by the organizers.
 We are doing our best to keep up with this evolving situation but recommend that you check directly with the event organizer or host venue for confirmation either on their website or Facebook page.

 Stay Safe in Athens

 In accordance with the safety and precautionary guidelines issued by the WHO, we advise the following measures: